Your Role as a Manager

 - Be a co-signatory on District, Support Group and all Unit bank accounts

-- Process transfer forms for Guides or Leaders moving to another District
+- Process transfer forms for Girl Guides or Leaders moving to another District

 - Ensure annual property and equipment audits are completed

-- Appoint auditors and ensure relevant bank accounts are audited annually prior to the District AGM
+- Appoint auditors and ensure relevant bank accounts are audited annually before the District AGM

-- Recess or disband Units or Support Group in consultation with Region Manager
+- Recess or disband Units or Support Groups in consultation with Region Manager

 Region Manager Accountabilities

 Set out below are the policy and procedural accountabilities for Region Managers, although there may be some variation across the State Girl Guide Organisations.

 - Appoint District Managers